mlpack/mlboard/README.md

     result2.get();
     result3.get();
     result4.get();

+    f1.close();

     end = std::chrono::system_clock::now();
     std::chrono::duration<double> elapsed_seconds = end - start;
     std::time_t end_time = std::chrono::system_clock::to_time_t(end);

     std::cout << "finished computation at " << std::ctime(&end_time)
               << "elapsed time: " << elapsed_seconds.count() << "s\n";
-    f1.close();

     google::protobuf::ShutdownProtobufLibrary();
 }

 ```

-The total time of execution would be reduced to 10 sec since they all are executing parallelly.
+The total time of execution would be reduced to 14 sec since they all are executing parallelly.

 ```
-elapsed time: 10.0004s
+elapsed time: 14.0004s
 ```

+Above timing is 10s (summary creation time) + 4s (flush timing i.e time taken to write event files )

+As you can see from both the snippet, the flush timing remains same since deafult flush timing are `5000 milliseconds` and we are able to get approx same flush time, for both of the above code.
+The significant reduction was in summary creation time becuase of async function calling.

 Note: Just to benchmark, a waiting time of 10 sec was added using `std::this_thread::sleep_for( std::chrono::seconds(10));` inside the `mockfunc` (to mock a behavior of writing a summary which has a lot of data), so that there could be a clear difference between the two codes